cfogrady/DIM-Modifier/README.md

 # DIM-Modifier

+## To Do For 2.0:
+* Good Sprite Size enforcement
+* Pop Up Notification/confirmation
+* Validation
+* Verify Specific Fusion working for characters with and without next steps
+* Export System (or maybe all) sprites
+* Sprite Sheet export/import
+* Stats export/import

+## About

 This software is meant for personal use in the reading and re-writing of DIM image files.

 It displays all sprites, stats, evolutions, fusions, and adventures.